Guide to New Normal

 Foot bath.
 Leave your errand or dirty shoes outside.
 Always a good habit then and now.
 Every time you go out of the house, you have to dip your shoes in a foot bath.
 On a personal note, I give extra care for the sole of my shoes.
 Sneakers should not be exposed to harsh ingredients.
 What do we do about this?
 I can’t allow my branded pair to have it dip in a chlorine solution.
 Before this pandemic, it’s been a habit at home to remove the shoes at the front of the main door.
 We NEVER let dirty shoes or slippers IN.
 We bathe/wipe our shoes under water, making sure the inside won’t get wet.
 We even brush the sole (with a used toothbrush and mild soap for branded sneakers, but for ordinary sneakers, detergent bar or powder will do).
 Then we wipe it with wet tissue (again for branded ones), for ordinary sneakers, a wet rug sprayed with a chlorine solution.
 Also, Install a shoe sanitizing stride mat.

 Practice good hygiene.
 Avoid spitting and coughing in public places.
 Always bring handkerchief and disposable tissue to protect yourself and to protect others.

 Public spitting.
 Public commuters, please avoid the urge to spit and sneeze (dumura at suminga), they sneeze with their hands, then wipe onto their clothes.

 Social distancing.
 Practice physical distancing on all major spaces, at least one meter apart.
 Please be reminded, give each other space.
 Pretty sure, after the quarantine, public will again act the way they please, the rascal way.
 “Please ‘wag kayong dugyot, kaya kayo nasasabihan na mukhang squatter.”

-At work, employees will be asked to respect distancing rule.
+At work, employees will be asked to respect the distancing rule.
 Work from home (for those who can do their jobs from home), tele-conferencing or video-conferencing will continue for the foreseeable future.

 Home quarantine pass and essentials (ID).
 Always bring your Barangay-issued travel pass.
 Follow the window hours as stated by your community regulation.
 Quezon City is implementing a color coding (odd-even schedule) to replenish your grocery and do errands.